|

 - The board

-designed so that signals jump from layer
+layout is designed so that signals jump

-to layer using component pins.
+from layer to layer using component pins.

 The user shall solder all components and